awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

            totalThreshold : Long = 0
          ) : DynamicFrame
 ```
 + `path` — The column to parse\.
-Must be string or binary\.
+Must be a string or binary\.
 + `format` — The format to use for parsing\.
 + `optionString` — Options to pass to the format, such as the CSV separator\.

 Parses an embedded string or binary column according to the specified format\.
 Parsed columns are nested under a struct with the original column name\.

-For example suppose we had a CSV file with an embedded JSON column:
+For example, suppose that you have a CSV file with an embedded JSON column:

 ```
 name, age, address